AZ4 Mesh Data Sheet

 Guarantee program for first owner.

-At EML we have the normal guarantee.
-In addition to that, the first owner can register the tube within 4 weeks after receival, at the Emission Labs ®website, to participate in the 5 years guarantee program.
+The first owner can register the tube within 4 weeks after receival, at the Emission Labs ® website, to participate in the 5 years guarantee program, which is additional to the legal obligations of the seller.

 Register here for the 5years guarantee